 Mutations in SDHC are much rarer than those in SDHB or SDHD.
 Patients with SDHC mutations more commonly have head and neck paragangliomas, though some patients with sympathetic paragangliomas have also been identified.

 Mutations in SDHD were the first SDH mutations to be linked to pheochromcytomas/paragangliomas.
 Patients with SDHD mutations typically present with head and neck paragangliomas.
-These tumors are usually benign.
-Interestingly, SDHD mutations seem to be maternally imprinted, meaning that if the mutation is inherited from the mother, the children never show symptoms of the disease.
+SDHD mutations seem to be maternally imprinted, meaning that if the mutation is inherited from the mother, the children never show symptoms of the disease.
 However, those children can pass it on to their children, who may develop the disease in the future.
+If inherited from the father, there is a likelihood of developing tumors.

 How to Get Tested

-We can also do genetic testing through our protocol.
+We can also do genetic testing if enrolled in our protocol.
 However, due to limited funding, we can only offer genetic testing to immediate relatives and to patients with financial need.
-This testing can be done either at the NIH or off-site.
-For more information on off-site genetic testing, please see our Off-Site Genetic Testing page.
-To schedule genetic testing at the NIH, please contact Tory Martucci (firstname.lastname@example.org).

 What if I'm positive?

-If you test positive for a mutation, it is very important that you get screened for pheochromocytomas/paragangliomas, even if you are not showing symptoms.
+If you test positive for a mutation, it is very important to be screened for pheochromocytomas/paragangliomas, even if you are not showing symptoms.
 Sometimes tumors can be present, but can be biochemically silent (meaning they are not releasing catecholamines) or can be too small to cause symptoms.
 It is best to catch tumors as early as possible.
-Screening involves biochemical tests to check for levels of catecholamines and their metabolites, as well as imaging studies, usually a whole body CT scan.
+Screening involves biochemical tests to check for levels of catecholamines and their metabolites, as well as imaging studies, usually a whole body CT or MRI scan.